HopeFlynn/cassava-example/README.md

 ### Serving The Model

-We're now ready to serve our model with MLServer.
+We're now ready to serve our model with BentoML.
 To do that we can simply run:

 ```bash
 bentoml serve model.service:CassavaModel